rchain-community/noahs-aRk/README.md

 * 🗳️ An experiment in on-chain governance
 * 🔗 Rchain main-net
 * 💩 A shitcoin of our own
-* 👊 A slap in Lgreg Meredith's face
+* 👊 A censure of Lgreg Meredith

 ## Motivation